code-boxx/I-Was-Here-PHP-Attendance-System/README.md

 ## UPDATING
 * If your existing copy has an `options` table - Just override all the existing files and access `index.php`.
 The installer will take care of database updates (if any).
-* If not – Manually import the `options` table from `SQL-storage-boxx.sql`, create a `STOREBOXX_VER` entry with value of `0` and group `0`.
+* If not – Manually import the `options` table from `SQL-iwashere.sql.sql`, create a `IWH_VER` entry with value of `0` and group `0`.
 Thereafter, just copy the new files and let the installer do the magic.
 <br><br>